 Set for the student’s circumstances and the qualification

 Charging Fees

 There are six categories of student fees.
 ARC Training must charge the student the relevant fee set by the NSW Government.
-The relevant fee will be determined when ARC Training find out all the students relevant details and circumstances and enter the details into the Smart and Skilled Provider calculator.
+The relevant fee will be determined when ARC Training find out all the students relevant details and circumstances and enter the details into the Smart and Skilled Provider Calculator.

 Fee Categories